codelikesuraj/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - Diplays current directory contents in a long format 4-listmorefiles - Displays current directory contents, including hidden files (starting with .) using the long format.
 5-listfilesdigitonly - Displays current directory contents, including hidden files (starting with .) using the long format with user and group IDs displayed numerically.
+6-firstdirectory - Creates a directory named "my_first_directory" in the "/tmp/" directory.